JerryTarus/together-culture/README.md

 ### Resources
 - `GET /api/resources` - List resources with filtering
-- `POST /api/resources` - Upload new resource
+- `POST /api/resources` - Upload new resource (members: status will be pending)
 - `GET /api/resources/:id/download` - Download resource
 - `DELETE /api/resources/:id` - Delete resource (admin)
+- **Workflow:** Member uploads are visible only to the uploader and admins until approved.
+Admins can approve/reject uploads in the dashboard.

 ### Events
 - `GET /api/events` - List events